- Written by Dr.Mehmet Demircioglu

 In my own practice, FUT is not the method I usually prefer for most modern hair transplant patients.

-That doesn’t mean FUT should be dismissed carelessly.
+Still, FUT should not be dismissed carelessly.

 In FUT, the surgeon removes a strip of skin from the back or sides of the scalp, usually from the more stable donor zone.
 After that, the wound is closed with sutures or staples, and the removed strip is dissected under magnification into naturally occurring follicular units, usually containing one to four hairs.
 These grafts are then transplanted into the thinning or bald areas.